 Letter to Parents

-Kappa Delta was founded October 23, 1897 at Longwood University in Farmville, Virginia.
-Nationally, Kappa Delta has chartered more than 150 collegiate chapters and 500 alumnae associations across the country.
-Our chapter was installed in 1972 and is one of the three sororities on the Missouri S&T campus.
+As president of the Epsilon Alpha Chapter of Kappa Delta at Missouri S&T, it is my honor and privilege to welcome your daughter to our sisterhood and introduce you to Kappa Delta Sorority.
+Kappa Delta was founded Oct.
+23, 1897, at Longwood University in Farmville, Virginia.
+For over 120 years, Kappa Delta has been building confidence and inspiring action in women of all ages.
+The sorority has initiated more than 260,000 members and chartered more than 200 collegiate chapters and 500 alumnae chapters across the country.
+Our chapter at Missouri S&T was installed in 1972 and is one of three Panhellenic sororities on our campus.

 Some of our chapter’s recent activities and accomplishments include:

 • Raised $2000 to help prevent child abuse last year through our Shamrock Week fundraiser

 • Campus tours and Environmental Awareness events for local girl scouts

 • Workshops on conflict resolution, professional development, and more!